necolas/react-native-web/website/guides/getting-started.md

 ## Server-side rendering

-Server-side rendering is supported using `AppRegistry`:
+Server-side rendering to HTML is supported using `AppRegistry`:

 ```js
 import App from './src/App';